saegl5/jiayou_update_events/README.md

 # Update 加油 ("jiā yóu") Events

 Google Apps Script for batch updating events.
-Modify as needed.
+Modify as needed, and back up your calendars before you run the script.

 ```
 CAUTION: Event details will be overwritten.